elijah-potter/blog/posts/3_awesome_ways_computers_generate_randomness.md

 I thought, for a very long time, that computers could only create pseudorandom numbers.
 The main reason I thought this, and why you might too, is because utilities like the Random class in .NET are pseudorandom and are seeded by some arbitrary information, like the current time.

 Computers aren’t useful if they aren’t deterministic.
-I a perfect, enclosed system, it would be impossible for a computer to generate truly random numbers.
+In a perfect, enclosed system, it would be impossible for a computer to generate truly random numbers.

 ## True Randomness

-The phrase “true randomness” is used to describe things that are impossible predict.
+The phrase “true randomness” is used to describe things that are impossible to predict.
 Provably so.
 This is different from chaotic systems, which are predictable under short spans of time.
 True randomness is impossible to predict on all scales.

 ## The Everyday Method